 So make sure you go for bio-degradable and compostable cups, lids and straws.

-Luckily there are loads of eco-friendly disposable supplier these days so it shouldn't be hard to source.
+Luckily there are loads of eco-friendly disposable suppliers these days so it shouldn’t be hard to source.

 I’ve been using a company called Vegware over the last 4 years that supply a range of compostable and biodegradable disposable cups, lids, straws and food packaging.